Keysborough

 Keysborough has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 20 projects likely to impact the area.
-Notable projects include Perry Road Construction and Widening - Stage 3, Keys Estate in Keysborough, Keysborough Gardens Primary School Upgrade and Modernisation, and Keysborough Townhouses.
+AreaSearch identified twenty projects likely impacting the region.
+Notable ones include Perry Road Construction and Widening - Stage 3, Keys Estate Keysborough, Keysborough Gardens Primary School Upgrade and Modernisation, Keysborough Townhouses.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.